Way back in history:

 one of which was Danny Bassett.
 The number 51 was either Willie

-February 2010: Sleek looking "coupe" with a flathead motor, shown here rather damaged, is at West Ham in 1959, driven by Vic Webb #33 from Bristol.
+February 2010: Sleek coupe with a flathead motor, shown here rather damaged, is at West Ham in 1959, driven by Vic Webb #33 from Bristol.

 Where is this? --- the photo

-is one of the other two tracks owned by Midlands Sports Stadiums
+is one of the other tracks owned by Midlands Sports Stadiums

 January 2010: Cliff Richard and The Drifters, on a stock car site?